albertomh/djereo/docs/src/featurelist.md

 Logging differs between hosted environments (eg. production) and development.

-In development (`runserver`) [rich](https://pypi.org/project/rich/){target=\"_blank"} is used to output coloured logs:
+In development (`runserver`) [rich](https://pypi.org/project/rich/){target=\"_blank"} is used to output colourful logs:

 ![runserver logs for a project generated using djereo](media/djereo_runserver-logs.png)